secure-software-engineering/DroidBench/README.md

 * **BroadcastReceiverLifecycle1**: Calls to sources and sinks distributed across a broadcast receiver lifecycle.
 * **FragmentLifecycle1**: Calls to sources and sinks distributed across a fragment lifecycle.
 * **ServiceLifecycle1**: Calls to sources and sinks distributed across a service lifecycle.
+*
 * **Activity-Asynchronous-Event-Ordering**: obtains IMEI during onResume() and leaks it durin onStop().
 * **Activity-Saved-State**: IMEI is saved during onSaveInstanceState() via bundle's persistence and leaked during the next onCreate()
 * **Application-Modeling**: Stores IMEI in Application's object and later leaks it in a different Activity.
 * **Button-Object-Allocation**: IMEI is obtained during Activity's onCreate() and is later leaked through onClick's callback defined in layout's xml.
 * **Event-Context-Shared-Pref-Listener**: onCreate(), IMEI is put into the SharedPreferences and it triggers onSharePreferenceChanged() which then leaks the IMEI to Android Log.
 * **Event-Ordering**: IMEI is obtained the first time onLowMemory is called, and is leaked the secondtime onLowMemory is called.
+* **Fragments**:  IMEI is obtained from one Fragment's click callback and is leaked through another Fragment's callback.
+* **Service-Lifecycle**: IMEI is obtained at the end of onStartCommand and is stored to a service's field.
+It is leaked the second time the service command starts.

 General Java
 ------------